gibbona1/neal/README.md

 - [x] Any box with a label not in list doesn't show
 - [x] Extra button border colour light blue
 - [ ] N+E Logo on login page
-- [ ] Empty space "header" above save selection
+- [x] Empty space "header" above save selection
+- [ ] Reset button (sidebar, body, etc) to put all inputs back to default